tmpvar/tmpvar.com/content/articles/png2res/index.md

 +++
-title = "Convering PNG to a Win32 Resource File (.res) without Visual Studio" date = 2024-04-19 description = "Avoid the pesky conversion to .ico just to throw it away for .res" keywords = "ico, png, .res, resource, win32, c++, handmade" [extra] enableSampleImage = true
+title = "Convering PNG to a Win32 Resource File (.res)" date = 2024-04-19
+description = "Application icons from PNGs on windows the easy way" keywords = "ico, png, .res, resource, win32, c++, handmade" [extra] enableSampleImage = true
 +++

-Wanting to add application icons to my prototyping platform (hotcart) I discovered there is pretty trivial way to add icons to applications without using the Visual Studio GUI or tools like rc.exe.
+Wanting to add application icons to my prototyping platform (hotcart) I discovered there is pretty trivial way to add icons to applications without using the Visual Studio GUI or tools like `rc.exe`.

 <!-- more -->